 Advance/Alliance Models have an on-board fresh water tank located either underneath the bed or within a bunk dependant on the model.
-The waste water tank is installed underneath the floor between the chassis members.
+The Autograph fresh water tank and all waste water tanks are installed underneath the floor between the chassis members.

-The Advance/Alliance range uses a Whale submersible pump found within the on-board fresh water tank to pump water around the motorhome.
+All fresh water tanks use a Whale submersible pump found within the tank to pump water around the motorhome.